 - Veterans of the Long War

 Inferno Bolts: Any shots fired from boltguns, bolt pistols or heavy bolters are resolved at AP3.
 In addition, Inferno Bolts have the Soul Blaze USR.

 The Sorcerer Commands: When the squad is led by a character with the Mark of Tzeentch, the Thousand Sons no longer count as Slow and Purposful and instead gain the Relentless USR.

 For every 9 models in the unit, one Thousand Son may replace his boltgun with a heavy bolter for ...
 10 points

 The Aspiring Sorcerer may increase his Mastery Level by 1 for ...
 25 points

 The Aspiring Sorcerer must generate one power from Tzeentch and then may generate an additional power from the Divination, Biomancy, Pyromancy or Telepathy disciplines (provided he has enough mastery level to do so).All other options remain the same in point cost and availability as in Codex: Chaos Space Marines."

-Well, that concludes part 1 and my gripe with how Thousand Sons were portrayed in the codex.
+Well, that concludes part 1 and my gripe with how Thousand Sons were portrayed in the codex though I would add an additional wound to the Aspiring Sorcerer's profile and give him access to a Spell Familiar.
 Next up is a more specific overview of individual units, followed by more content that will deal with Thousand Son army lists and what we have to work with as Thousand Son players.